 One of the most wonderful experiences I had with my Dad was yesterday, while my brother and sister and I sat with his body after he died.
 So many people from the nursing home stopped in or called to tell us how much they loved my Dad, how he was so kind and never complained and how much they enjoyed caring for him.

 These last weeks my Dad was in a very Zen space.
 He was neither rushing toward death nor struggling to remain in life.
 He was exactly where he was and was content there.
 I imagine that now that he has moved on to his next destination, he is eagerly exploring and preparing to give the rest of us an enthusiastic tour.

 I loved my Dad so much, and I will miss him terribly.
-Although I have had some pretty difficult patches in my own life, the shimmering, beautiful, joyful moments always predominate — and always will — because of the ways my Dad taught me to see.
+Although I have had some pretty difficult patches in my own life, the shimmering, beautiful, joyful moments carry me through.
+I thank my Dad for giving me a path to those at a very young age.

 When I converted to Judaism many years ago, my Dad said to me that he probably would have made a better Jew than a Christian.
 These words from the Jewish memorial prayer, El Malei Rachamim, feel so right for me to say for him now: yitzror bitzror hachayim et nishmato, “May his soul be bound up in the bundle of life.”
 Dad, you lived fully, and you lived well, and I know you will continue to live.
 I will always be grateful that I was blessed with “the best Dad in the world.”